Torbenfeldt: Hansen and van Deurs families, 17651873

+In 1801m Inger Ravn-Hansen, sold the estate to her nephew Jacob Frederik van Deurs.
+He was the son of Jan Christoffer van Deurs and her then-deceased husband's sister Birgitte Cathrine Hansen.
+The estate was later owned by Jacob Friederich van Deurs' son Carl Eduard van Deurs until 1873.

+Jacob van Deurs and Edward van Deurs were borth awarded the title of chamberlain (kammerherre).

+Treschow family

+In 1873 Torbenfeld was acruied by Christian Rosenkilde Treschow.
+Torbenfeldt has been owned by members of the Treschow family since then.
+The name of the estate was changed back to Torbenfeldt in 1906.

+A new manager's house for the manager of the estate was constructed in 1907 to designs by the architect Iver Bentsen.
+It was demolished in the 1760s.

 Architecture

 The three-winged main building is located on an artificial island in a small lake and reflects the long history of the property.
 Part of the south wing dates from the 15th century but was altered and expanded with a tower in the 1650s.
 The eastern gate wing is from 1577 but was adapted in 1755.
 The north wing is from 1767 except for the corner tower which is from 1906 when the entire complex was restored by C. M. Smidt.

 Frydendal Church is located close by.

 Today

 The estate covers 1,711 hectares of land (2000).